 Set lighting can be done with pretty much any lighting instrument you have – that’s really up to you, the designer, and depends on what the set exists of and how you want to light it.

-Gently washing the audience or set, you’ll still want to aim for the same 70-90 foot candles you get out of your main wash.
+Gently washing the audience or set, you’ll still want to aim for the same brightness you get out of your main wash for it to look correct on camera.

 Work with your video team when using highly saturated colors to make sure that the colors are not too intense for the camera’s sensors – this depends on the camera, but over-saturated colors look blotchy and bad on IMAG.